What is a Mallen Streak?

 What is a Mallen streak?

-Figures in the public eye now wear their streaks with pride.
-Notable celebrities with a natural Mallen streak include actor Richard Madden, politician Ed Milliband, TV presenter George Lamb and author Caitlin Moran.
+Today, many figures in the public eye wear their streaks with pride.
+Notable celebrities with a natural Mallen streak include:

-Some celebrities are even jumping on the Mallen bandwagon and getting white streaks put into their hair, like comedian and presenter Kiri Pritchard Mclean (see below).
+Some celebrities are even jumping on the Mallen bandwagon and getting dramatically contrasting white streaks added, like comedian and presenter Kiri Pritchard Mclean (see below).

-We asked hairdresser and colourist Paul Dennison about his experiences with Mallen streaks and what advice he would give to clients who have them.
+We asked hairdresser and colourist Paul Dennison to share his advice for clients with Mallen streaks.

 The colour director at Ken Picton, always advises clients to embrace and work with their streak as a feature.
-He says: "It’s incredibly unique and striking and if you cover it, you’ll constantly be fighting the regrowth and trying to conceal it."
+He says: "It’s incredibly unique and striking.
+If you cover it, you’ll constantly be fighting the regrowth and trying to conceal it."

 Paul is a fan of the look (natural or otherwise) and has some professional tips on working with a Mallen streak as a colourist.